KonradDlugosz/SakilaRestApi/README.md

 ### Spring Boot

 Spring boot was used to develop RESTful web service as it makes it easy to build API.
-It provides auto configurated production-grade spring application.
-This allows to get stared quickly without wasting time on configurating Spring application.
+It provides an automatically configured production-grade spring application.
+This allows to get started quickly without wasting time on configuring a traditional Spring application.

 ### Hibernate

-Hibernate is object-relational mapping tool for java which provides framework for mapping object-oriented model to relational database which in our case is Sakila database.
+Hibernate is Object-Relational Mapping (ORM) tool for Java which provides a framework for mapping the object-oriented model of application to a database system.
+This project uses the Sakila sample database, which runs on MySQL, though as long as the schema is the same, it should work with any database backend.

 ### Jackson

 Jackson is a high-performance JSON processor for Java.
-It allowed to create JSON parsing and also to deserialize JSON into java object by the use of Object mapper which are used in Junit testing.
+It allows the creation of JSON from Java objects and also to deserialize JSON into a Java object by the use of the ```ObjectMapper``` which are used in the JUnit tests.

 <p align="right">(<a href="#top">back to top</a>)</p>